 on formatting options, see the reference page for the

-Specify where the cursor moves to after you type an element, and then press Enter:
+Specify where the cursor moves to after you type an element and press Enter.

 |International number handling|

-In the Decimal separator for exporting numeric data via system clipboard field, specify the decimal separator for numbers you cut or copy from the Variables editor when you paste them into text files or other applications.
+In the Decimal separator for exporting numeric data via system clipboard field, specify the decimal separator for numbers you cut or copy from the Variables editor and then paste into text files or other applications.

 This preference has no effect on numeric data copied from and pasted into MATLAB.
 Within MATLAB, decimal separators are always periods.